-- Periodically, have a qualified technician remove the Rear Panel and use compressed air to blow out all dust from the interior. - 3.
-Store in a clean and dry location. - 4.
-For optimal weld quality, clean and inspect the Contact Tip before each use, as explained below.
+- Periodically remove the Side Panel, and using compressed air, blow out all dust from the interior. - 3.
+Store in a clean and dry location. - For optimal weld quality, clean and inspect the Contact Tip and Nozzle before each use, as explained below: